GDAI Strategic Plan

 • Work in a way that is mindful of limited resources.

-To raise community awareness and provide education of what advocacy is and the services GDA provides.
+To raise community awareness and provide education on the rights of people living with disability, what disability advocacy is and the services GDA provides.

 • Develop a communications/marketing and promotional plan that includes: